 He heals the brokenhearted and binds up their wounds.

-I don’t know what you might be going through today, this week or this past month.
-But, if you are going through some type of emotional hardship don’t stuff it, take it to God and deal with it.
+I don’t know what you might be going through today, this week, or this past month.
+But, if you are going through some type of emotional hardship don’t stuff it, take it to God and reach out to a professional.

 Is It Time For Life Coaching?

 Call Terry today to set up your free, consultation session.
 Start working on your plan to move forward in life.